Emmotes/ic_spoilers/docs/skylla.md

     "id": 2474,
     "flavour_text": "",
     "description": {
-        "desc": "Skylla increases the damage of all Champions in the column in front of her by $(not_buffed amount)% for each Champion affected by this ability, stacking multiplicatively."
+        "desc": "Skylla increases the damage of all Champions in the column in front of her by $(amount)% for each Champion affected by this ability, stacking multiplicatively."
     },
     "effect_keys": [
         {
+            "effect_string": "pre_stack,100"
+        },
+        {
             "effect_string": "hero_dps_multiplier_mult,100",
+            "amount_expr": "upgrade_amount(17845,0)",
             "off_when_benched": true,
             "stacks_multiply": true,
             "amount_func": "mult",